The Chambers Brothers: Background

 During the late 1960s to early 1970s, the group was managed by Charles LaMarr aka Charles La Marr.

+Liner notes on album releases can give the impression that there was no drummer for the Chambers Brothers before Brian Keenan.
+The notes by Chris Welch for the 1999 People Get Ready & Now compilation album on Repertoire REP 4734-WY say, "They added a white drummer, BRIAN KEENAN, when they were too busy singing and performing to have time to provide the more traditional handclapping rhythms."
+However, the Chambers Brothers had an early Drummer called Michael Konnic (aka Mike Konnic)."
+According to George Chambers, the group tried out a few drummers before they met Brian Keenan.

 Career

-The Chambers Brothers had an early Drummer called Michael Konnic (aka Mike Konnic).
-It was around the time they appeared at the Newport festival, that they had an argument with him.
-For some reason he wanted to fight with them and his elder brother nearly got involved.
-According to Joe, he said "We love you man.
-We want you to play drums."
+"Call Me"

 The group recorded "Call Me" which was written by Joe Chambers and Willie Chambers.
 Backed with Joe Chambers' composition, "Seventeen", it was released in the US on Vault V-920 in 1965, and in the UK on Vocalion 9276.
 It was produced by Cliff Goldsmith.
 "Call Me" was described by Way Back Attack as a "raw and rockin' soul tune...with a prominent cowbell beat!".

 The group performed "Call Me" as well as "Don't Lose Your Cool" on Hollywood a Go Go on 26 June 1965.
 In an interview on 20 January 2020, Joe and Willie Chambers talked about "Call Me" and how it got played on a radio station, one they recalled being KRLA that had the Rocket to Stardom show.
 They said that their song was opposite to what the station was playing.
 "Call Me" was a "Record of the Week there".
 The UK release on Vocalion had a rapid review in the 30 July 1966 issue of Record Mirror, where the reviewer said that they manage a few interesting gimmicks on the song.

-They recorded "Love Me Like The Rain" and " Pretty Girls Everywhere" which were issued on Vault V-923 the following year.
-"Love Me Like the "Rain" was written By Brian Keenan and recorded by his group, The Losers and released as the B side of "Mersey-ssippi" on the Atco label in 1965.
+Newport

+The Chambers Brothers appeared at the Newport Folk Festival on 25 July 1965.